Telstra vs Optus vs Vodafone coverage

 Pin

-If you've decided against Telstra, you might be wondering which is the best choice out of the remaining two networks.
+If you've decided against Telstra, you might be wondering which provider has the best mobile coverage out of the remaining two networks.
 Take a look at our in-depth Optus vs Vodafone mobile matchup to see which comes out on top.

 • 96% of populated Australia